-Associate professor in condensed matter physics, Microscopy group, Physics department, University of Warwick
+Professor in condensed matter physics, Microscopy group, Undergraduate Admissions Tutor, Department of Physics, University of Warwick

 My interest is in correlating atomic and mesoscale structure with physical properties in nanomaterials, with an emphasis on quantitative measurements.
 My current research is mainly on the structural, mechanical, electronic and electrical properties of graphene and other two dimensional materials (2DMs).
-I am working on chemically modified graphene in collaboration with Dr Jon Rourke (Chemistry) and chemical vapour deposition of graphene and hBN (with Dr Gavin Bell).
-I am a fan of microARPES, particularly to reveal the electronic structure of 2DMs (collaboration with the Cobden and Xu groups) and this closely links to theory work at Warwick.
-I am developing graphene and graphene oxide based TEM supports for high resolution imaging of molecular and macromolecular species (this has led to the graphene oxide TEM grids sold by EMResolutions).
-I have a growing interest in molcular microscopy, particularly in studying at high resolution the interaction between molecules and 2DMs in collaboration with Dr Giovanni Costantini, and Professor Rachel O'Reilly and this also links to collaborations with Professor Peter Beton.
-With Dr James Covington, I am working on graphene based gas sensors.
-I also specialise in scanning probe based measurements and this crosses over into my ongoing work on other carbon based materials such as diamond and polymeric and molecular semiconductors.
-Further information on my current work will appear on our group research webpages in due course.
+I have worked on chemically modified graphene in collaboration with Dr Jon Rourke (Chemistry) and chemical vapour deposition of graphene and hBN (with Dr Gavin Bell).
+I am a fan of microARPES, particularly to reveal the electronic structure of 2DMs and 2D heterostructures (collaboration with the Cobden and Xu groups) and this closely links to theory work at Warwick.
+I have developed graphene and graphene oxide based TEM supports for high resolution imaging of molecular and macromolecular species (this has led to the graphene oxide TEM grids sold by EMResolutions).
+I have an interest in molecular microscopy, particularly in studying at high resolution the interaction between molecules and 2DMs in collaboration with Dr Giovanni Costantini.
+With Dr James Covington, I have worked on graphene based gas sensors.
+I also specialise in scanning probe based measurements and this crosses over into work on other carbon based materials such as diamond and polymeric and molecular semiconductors.

 - van der Waals epitaxy of monolayer hexagonal boron nitride on copper foil: growth, crystallography and electronic band structure